StrangeRanger/bash-style-guide/README.md

 ### Formatting Block Statements

 Effective formatting of control structures such as `if`, `for`, and `while` enhances the readability and clarity of Bash scripts.
-Proper placement of `then` and `do` alongside consistent block closures improves the code's understandability.
+Proper placement of the `then` and `do` keywords alongside consistent block closures, improves the code's structure and maintainability.

+#### Guidelines for Formatting Block Statements

+- **Inline Placement**: Position `then` immediately after `if` statements and `do` immediately after `for` or `while` loops on the same line.
+- **New Line for Block Endings**: End `if` statements with `fi` and loops with `done` on their own lines to distinctly mark block terminations.

 #### Importance of Consistent Block Formatting

 - **Immediate Structure Recognition**: Placing `then` and `do` on the same line as the control statement clarifies the code's structure, making it easier to follow and reducing potential confusion.
 - **Ease of Maintenance**: Uniform block formatting simplifies debugging and code modifications by clarifying the script's logic to other developers.

-#### Guidelines for Formatting Block Statements

-- **Inline Placement**: Position `then` immediately after `if` statements and `do` immediately after `for` or `while` loops on the same line.
-- **New Line for Block Endings**: End `if` statements with `fi` and loops with `done` on their own lines to distinctly mark block terminations.

 #### Examples: